Marc Navarro: Watford

 On 15 June 2018, Navarro joined Watford on a five-year deal for €2 million.
 His maiden Premier League appearance took place on 29 September, when he played 84 minutes in the 2–0 loss at Arsenal.

 After only five competitive appearances in his first season, Navarro returned to Spain and its top tier after agreeing to a one-year loan at CD Leganés on 24 July 2019.
 He left Watford by mutual consent in August 2021.

 El Paso Locomotive

 On 3 November 2022, Navarro signed for USL Championship club El Paso Locomotive FC.
+One year later, having made the league's Team of the Week on two occasions, it was announced that he would not be returning for 2024.

+Arka Gdynia

+On 29 March 2024, Navarro joined Arka Gdynia of the Polish I liga until the end of the season, with an option for another year.
+He made his debut on 21 April, starting a 2–0 home victory over Wisła Płock.
+In late May, as previously arranged, his contract was extended.

 Personal life

 Navarro was a childhood friend of compatriot Héctor Bellerín, who also played in England with Arsenal.
 The former commented that both used to play football together in the garden of his grandmother's house.